 In fact, self-driving cars rate lowest for travelers "very interested" and highest for "safety concerns" among those not interested when compared to all other future travel methods in the survey, including so-called flying cars.

-"While transportation technology is poised to change the way Americans travel, safety has emerged as a top concern," said Daniel Durazo, director of communications at Allianz Global Assistance USA.
+"While transportation technology is poised to change the way Americans travel, safety has emerged as a top concern," said Daniel Durazo, director of communications at Allianz Global Assistance USA (an Accredited Partner).

 Tech companies are very enthusiastic